xanhacks/ctf-docs/docs/pwn/buffer-overflow/bypassing-static-canary.md

 ---
-title: Static Canary
+title: Bypassing a Static Canary
-description: Exploiting a buffer overflow attack with a static canary.
+description: Exploiting a buffer overflow attack by bypassing a static canary.
 ---

-# Buffer Overflow - Static Canary
+# Buffer Overflow - Bypassing a Static Canary

 ## Summary